azat-co/practicalnode/chapter7/chapter7.md

 Chapter 7
 ---------
-# Boosting Your Node.js Data with the Mongoose ODM Library
+# Boosting Node.js and MongoDB with Mongoose

+I first learned about Mongoose when I worked at Storify.
 Mongoose is a fully developed object document mapping (ODM) library for Node.js and MongoDB.
+We used it to simplify business logic in our Node API apps.
+We had a lot of connections between different database documents and Mongoose models allows us to save all the related logic.
+Mongoose worked fine except for one extra complex query which I wrote using native driver, not Mongoose.

-The advantages of using ODM are many and go far beyond code organization or the ease of development.
-Typical ODM is a crucial piece of modern software engineering.
+The disadvantage of Mongoose is that it could make certain queries slower due to a lot of code that Mongoose has to go through.
+Contrary, the advantages of using ODM are many and go far beyond code organization or the ease of development.
+Typical ODM is a crucial piece of modern software engineering, especially enterprise engineering.

-Mongoose abstracts everything from the database, and the application code interacts only with objects and their methods.
+The main benefit of Mongoose is that it abstracts everything from the database, and the application code interacts only with objects and their methods.
 ODM also allows specifying relationships between different types of objects and putting business logic (related to those objects) in the classes.

 In addition, Mongoose has built-in validation and type casting that can be extended and customized according to needs.
 When used together with Express.js, Mongoose makes the stack truly adherent to the MVC concept.

-Mongoose uses a similar interface to those of Mongo shell, native MongoDB driver, and Mongoskin.
-For this reason, main functions such as `find`, `update`, `insert`, `save`, `remove`, and so on, look and act the same, which helps us to get started with Mongoose faster.
-In this chapter we look at the following:
+Also, Mongoose uses a similar interface to those of Mongo shell, native MongoDB driver, and Mongoskin.
+Mongoose provides its own methods while making available methods from the native driver.
+The main Mongoose functions such as `find`, `update`, `insert`, `save`, `remove`, and so on, do what you they say they do.
+It'll help us to get started with Mongoose faster.

+Buckle up because in this chapter we learn at the following:

 - Mongoose installation
 - Connection establishment in a standalone Mongoose script